OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ## The Feed

-The Kubernetes support in Octopus relies on having a Docker feed defined as the source for the Docker images that will be deployed.
+The Kubernetes support in Octopus relies on having a Docker feed defined.
 Because the HTTPD image we are deploying can be found in the main Docker repository, we'll create a feed against the `https://index.docker.io` URL.

 ![](kubernetes-feed.png)